Li-Fi based Text Communication between Two Arduino

 Arduino Li-Fi Receiver Code:

-In the Li-Fi receiver side, Arduino UNO is interfaced with an LDR sensor as shown in the circuit diagram.
-Here the LDR sensor is connected in series with a resistor to form a voltage divider circuit and the Analog voltage output from the sensor is fed to Arduino as an input signal.
-Here we are using an I2C module with LCD to reduce no. of connections with Arduino as this module requires only 2 data pins SCL/SDA and 2 power pins.
+On the Li-Fi receiver side, Arduino UNO is interfaced with an LDR sensor as shown in the circuit diagram.
+Here, the LDR sensor is connected in series with a resistor to form a voltage divider circuit and the Analog voltage output from the sensor is fed to the Arduino as an input signal.
+Here we are using an I2C module with LCD to reduce the number of connections with Arduino, as this module requires only 2 data pins, SCL/SDA and 2 power pins.

 #include <Wire.h>